Long-billed bush warbler: Description

-Long-billed bush warbler is small brown bird with pink legs, a relatively long black bill and brown eyes.
+The Long-billed bush warbler is a small brown bird with pink legs, a relatively long black bill and brown eyes.
 Its body is brown with a pale breast, throat, and supercilium.
 Its song is a repetitive clicking noise similar to that of grasshopper but less buzzy.

 Distribution

 It is found in two disjunct populations, one (L. m. major) occurs in Tajikistan, Pakistan, Ladakh, and Kashmir.
 The other (L. m. innae) is found in the Kunlun Mountains in central Xinjiang, China.
 There are unconfirmed reports from Uzbekistan.

 Status

 The Long-billed bush warbler is a very rare bird, partly owing to its remote habitat and its skulky behaviour.
 Early sources indicate that the Long-billed bush warbler was a common bird, with some sources even saying it was abundant.
 However, since the mid 20th century there have been multiple year gaps between sightings and previously common sites have been found absent of the bird entirely.
 The warbler seems to be more easily found in its distribution in Pakistan.
 The subspecies L. m. innae hasn't been recorded since its type specimens were taken in 1874, with a multiple month survey in 2003 failing to find any.
 The IUCN Red List classifies it as Near threatened, with threats including habitat loss and changing agricultural practices.
-Overgrazing, particularly in Kashmir has led to the near disappearance of the Long-billed bush warblers ideal habitat, that being areas of long grass and thickets with a dense understory.
+Overgrazing, particularly in Kashmir has led to the near disappearance of the Long-billed bush warbler's ideal habitat, that being areas of long grass and thickets with a dense understory.